cucumber/docs/content/gherkin/gherkin-reference.md

 # Reference

 This is the general reference for all Cucumber implementations.
-Please refer to the [documentation overview](/implementations/) for links to platform-specific documentation.
+Please refer to the Implementations menu for links to platform-specific documentation.

 ## Gherkin